-LICENSES: Independent Clinical Laboratory, Substance of Abuse Testing Laboratory, Health Screening Laboratory Service,
+Independent Clinical Laboratory, Substance of Abuse Testing Laboratory, Health Screening Laboratory Service

 Program Support Activities

-Public Safety Solid Dose Drug identification for law enforcement agencies, certification of analysts for drug identification, blood and breath alcohol analyses, certification of phlebotomists for blood alcohol testing, certification of analysts for alcohol testing, approval and repair of intoxilyzers, certification of analysts for OUI-drug testing, agriculture harness racing horse/driver drug toxicology, Maine Yankee Radiation monitoring, radon/radiation testing.
+Public Safety Solid Dose Drug identification for law enforcement agencies, certification of analysts for drug identification, blood and breath alcohol analyses, certification of phlebotomists for blood alcohol testing, certification of analysts for alcohol testing, approval and repair of intoxilyzers, and certification of analysts for OUI-drug testing.

 The Organics section is a combination of the pesticides/organics laboratory of the Public Health Lab and the Organics section of the DEP lab.
-Utilizing highly sophisticated techniques such as gas chromatography and gas chromatography/mass spectrometry, this section analyzes water samples, soils, leachates, and other samples for hydrocarbons such as gasoline, organic chemicals such as PCBs and volatiles, and for pesticides.
+Utilizing highly sophisticated techniques such as gas chromatography and gas chromatography/mass spectrometry, this section analyzes water samples, soils, leachates, organic chemicals such as PCBs and volatiles, and for pesticides.

 The Inorganic and Nutrient Analysis section comprises much of the former water laboratory section as well as the DEP heavy metals and nutrients labs.
 Two distinct sections are included: (1.)
 Drinking Water and (2.)
 Environmental.
 Testing includes drinking water from both public utilities and from private wells, for safety and for other contaminants.
 It also tests a large range of environmental samples for similar contaminants.

 The Radiochemistry Section analyzes a variety of environmental samples for the radiation control program to detect both man-made and naturally occurring radioactive material.